tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 You can change the type of foe affected by the helmet, but you must win a significant victory against that type of foe to build a new infamous reputation before you get the bonus.
 Your previous victims breathe a sigh of relief that their cultural bogeyman has moved on to a new set of targets, and are no longer terrified of you.

 **Quirk:** Enjoys intimidating people.

 ---

+#### Circlet of Mental Fortitude

+Double this item’s default Mental Defense bonus against attacks from demons and devils.
+In addition, you gain a bonus to saves against effects caused by demons and devils, and to death saves while fighting demons and devils, equal to the doubled default bonus.

+**Quirk:** Suspicious of others’ true natures.

+---